 The beach provides an ideal spot to sunbathe and swim.
 The lake's 15 miles of shoreline gives anglers a chance to try their hand at catching bass, crappie, bluegill, catfish, saugeye and bullhead.
 The deepest water is approximately 18 feet and the average depth is about nine feet.
 The lake is excellent for trolling or casting.
-Ice fishing offers anglers a chance to catch king-sized bluegill and crappie.
+It is also great for ice fishing.

 Rock Creek is one of central Iowa's most popular boating lakes.
 Any size boat motor may be operated at a maximum of 5mph.
 Dock spaces are available for rent at several convenient locations around the lake.
 The courtesy docks in the campground are first come/first serve.